Last night the neighborhood owls were going crazy.

 Vacation rentals on the river.

-What you are willing to give up for someone.
+What are you willing to give up for someone? — What are they willing to give up for you?

 Another Walpurgis in the flatlands.
-Eventually we’ll find our summit.
+Eventually we’ll find our people.

 Maybe it hasn’t been for a long time.